SajalBoris/Bash_Like_Shell/README.md

 # Bash_Like_Shell
-mimic the functionality of bash shell and add-on features
+A shell which mimics the functionalities of genome shell.
+Implimentend from scratch in using system calls.